 12. Dean Koontz

-Known as the Master of Suspense, Dean Koontz deserves a spot on his list.
-He knows how to create suspense) in his books, and he has over 500 million copies of his books to date, with Odd Thomas as one of his most famous books.
+Known as the Master of Suspense, Dean Koontz deserves a spot on this list.
+He knows how to create suspense in his books, and he has over 500 million copies of his books sold to date, with Odd Thomas as one of his most famous books.

 “Given my heritage and the ordeal of my childhood, I sometimes wonder why I myself am not insane.
 Maybe I am.”